 When making your to-do list, be reasonable.
-Make sure you can do everything you set yourself to do – it’s much better to establish realistic goals and overachieve than the opposite.
+Make sure you can do everything you set yourself out to accomplish – it’s much better to establish realistic goals and overachieve than the opposite.

 Making a detailed plan in advance is also very useful for identifying which tasks you can postpone (to free up time for more urgent, valuable tasks) and which ones you can delegate without affecting the result.

-Never forget that to be able to prioritize tasks you must learn how to say no.
+Never forget that in order to be able to prioritize tasks, you must learn how to say no.

-The most productive professionals in the world have named distraction as productivity’s enemy number one.
-I’ve already written an entire article dedicated to avoiding distractions at work (click here to read it), so I won’t dive deep into this subject.
+The most productive professionals in the world have named distraction as productivity’s number one enemy.
+I’ve already written an entire article dedicated to avoiding distractions at work (click here to read it), so I won’t dive deeply into this subject.

 Never lose sight of your goals along with your journey.
-Every time you feel tempted to waste some time checking out your Facebook feed or catching on your favorite youtube channels, remember what’s at stake.
+Every time you feel tempted to waste some time checking out your Facebook feed or watching your favorite YouTube channels, remember what’s at stake.

 Sustainable continuous improvements are part of a slow evolutionary process.
 It feeds off consistent progress.
 Make sure you remember that.
 Focus on taking one step at a time and completing the previous task before starting a new one.

 Do you know how many times during the day you’re interrupted?
 Interruptions come in many different sizes and shapes and learning how to avoid them is vital for improving work performance.